Donor Profile

 Budget

-The 2024 budget set an 8% cap for the use of Sweden’s development budget to cover IDRCs.
+The 2023-2026 budget set an annual 8% cap for the use of Sweden’s development budget to cover IDRCs.

 The budget also highlights that Swedish ODA will be redirected from multilateral organizations to civil society.
 In addition to increased support to Ukraine, Sweden’s humanitarian assistance will increase.
 Priorities for Swedish ODA in 2024 include: